nicoriera/nicoriera/README.md

 ### Hi there, I'm Nicolas 👋

-<div style="text-align: justify"> - 👋 Developer front end at Legalyspace.</div>
+<div style="text-align: justify"> - 👋 Front-end Developer at LegalySpace.</div>

 </br>

 <div style="text-align: justify">- 📖 After 10 years in the graphic industry, I decided to change professional sector.
-The field of computer development came as an evidence.</div>
+The field of software development came naturally as an obvious choice.</div>

-## I'm a New Developer!!
+## Front-end Developer specialized in Vue.js!!

-- 🔭 I am developer front end at Legalyspace.
+- 🔭 I have been a front-end developer at LegalySpace for a year, where I contribute to the migration of the platform to Vue 3, and the creation of the Storybook.
-- 🌱 I’m finished my FullStack Developer Bootcamp at [Le Wagon Bordeaux](https://www.lewagon.com/fr/bordeaux).
+- 🌱 I finished my FullStack Developer Bootcamp at [Le Wagon Bordeaux](https://www.lewagon.com/fr/bordeaux).
-- ⚡ Fun fact: I love music and djing.
+- ⚡ Fun fact: I love music and DJing.

 ### Connect with me: